Blanche Defends New Comey Indictment And Denies Trump Directed Prosecution

 📌 Key Facts

-- Prosecutors in the Eastern District of North Carolina charged Comey on April 28, 2026 under 18 U.S.C. § 871 (threats against the president) and 18 U.S.C. § 875(c) (interstate communications containing threats), tying the allegations to the May 2025 seashell post.
+- Prosecutors in the Eastern District of North Carolina charged Comey under federal criminal statutes including 18 U.S.C. § 871 (threats against the president) and 18 U.S.C. § 875(c) (interstate communications containing threats).

 Follow how coverage of this story developed over time